NovaCat35/blog-client/README.md

 ## Goal and Challenges 🔥
 One of the primary objectives of this project was to develop a client-side blog site and integrate it with our backend server-side API.
 While setting up the majority of the backend logic for the blog API, I encountered challenges related to connecting the client to the backend due to CORS not being implemented and overlooking certain considerations during API testing with Postman.
 For instance, I initially overlooked that Mongoose schema's virtual is a backend-specific element, among other aspects related to routers and api fetching objects.
 Using old project documents and revisiting the server api for some modifications, I soon was able to get the client side working again.

+A import blocking point was trying to figure out how to authenticate user with login/signup...

 ## Libraries 📚

 ```